City of Albany Cyberattack

 Mayor Kathy Sheehan has not spoken publicly about the incident since April 1st.
 Mayor Sheehan will speak about the incident in a press conference at 9:30 am today.

-According to a press references and video posted on News 10 ABC.
-The Birth, marriage and death certificates are were affect but now up and running.
-The mayors states “The issue is that we have a number of options, from which to choose for rebuilding the data that was lost, and so we need to determine the most cost effective and efficient way to do that.”
-This is imply data was lost and there will be funds needed to build new systems.
+According to a press reference and video posted on News 10 ABC.
+The Birth, marriage, and death certificates are were affect but now up and running.
+The mayors stated, “The issue is that we have a number of options, from which to choose for rebuilding the data that was lost, and so we need to determine the most cost-effective and efficient way to do that.”
+This implies data was lost and there will be funds needed to build new systems.

-CBS 6 WRGB is has posted additional video of Mayor Kathy Sheehan and Rachel McEneny, the Commissioner of Administrative Services.
-Mayor Sheenan did confirm it was ransomware an state “We were notified by email that our files had been encrypted and that in exchange for paying a specified crypto-currency our files would be decrypted.”
+CBS 6 WRGB is has posted an additional video of Mayor Kathy Sheehan and Rachel McEneny, the Commissioner of Administrative Services.
+Mayor Sheenan did confirm it was ransomware “We were notified by email that our files had been encrypted and that in exchange for paying a specified crypto-currency our files would be decrypted.”
 The mayor stated they could not discuss specifics about the ransom.
-They have an investigation in to the source of the attack.
+They have an investigation into the source of the attack.
 They are also still trying to determine where the vulnerabilities are in the city’s systems.

-According to the mayor some data was permanently lost, but that data was either old records or systems they didn’t need any more.
-The mayor also addressed the rumors that at multiple police officer’s bank accounts were drained during the cyberattack.
-The mayor has stated one offices account was drained but it was for a unrelated incident that the problem started prior due to a successful phishing attack conducted over the phone three months prior, and that it was an ongoing issue.
+According to the mayor, some data was permanently lost, but that data was either old records or systems they didn’t need anymore.
+The mayor also addressed the rumors that multiple police officer’s bank accounts were drained during the cyberattack.
+The mayor has stated one office account was drained but it was for an unrelated incident that the problem started prior due to a successful phishing attack conducted over the phone three months prior and that it was an ongoing issue.

 Mayor Sheehan has not given any estimates on how much the ransomware attack has cost the city so far.